Imatinib for people with GIST: Glivec brand is changing

 Sole supply of imatinib

-From 1 December 2023, Imatinib-Rex will be listed as the sole supplied brand of fully funded imatinib.
+From 1 December 2023, Imatinib-Rex was the sole supplied brand of fully funded imatinib.

 For Te Whatu Ora Hospitals